jdubois/hello-spring-function-azure/docs/getting-started-with-spring-cloud-function-in-azure.md

 ## Create the Spring Boot application

-This application will manage all business logic, and benefits from the full Spring Boot ecosystem.
-This gives therefore two main benefits over a standard Azure Functions :
+This application will manage all business logic, and will have access to the full Spring Boot ecosystem.
+This gives you therefore two main benefits over a standard Azure Function :

 - It doesn't rely on the Azure Functions APIs, so it can easily be ported to other systems.
 For example, it could be re-used in a normal Spring Boot application.
 - It can use all the `@Enable` annotations from Spring Boot to easily add powerful new features.